 Check Out The Many Article Directories

 Article directories like E-Zine Articles and Go Articles are great places to start your market research.
-Customers always find good content in article directories, and just as importantly, articles posted in a niche are a good sign that other webmasters have seen promise in the niche and have a lot of interesting topics to write about.
+Customers always find useful content in article directories, and just as importantly, articles posted in a niche are a good sign that other webmasters have seen promise in the niche and have a lot of exciting topics to write about.

-Best of all, these niches have already been categorized which makes it easy to browse around and find something suitable.
+Best of all, these niches have already been categorised which makes it easy to browse around and find something suitable.

 Visit Online Marketplaces

-Sites like eBay, Shopping.com, and Amazon are all places where you can find top-selling physical products, and like an article directory, everything is smoothly categorized so that it’s easy to find related products.
-Remember to look for categories with products that are at a high enough price point to deliver you a good commission, have handy accessories at lower prices, and are well-liked enough to be an easy sell.
+Sites like eBay, Shopping.com, and Amazon are all places where you can find top-selling physical products, and as an article directory, everything is smoothly categorised so that it’s easy to see related products.
+Remember to look for categories with products that are at a high enough price point to deliver you an excellent commission, have handy accessories at lower prices and are well-liked enough to be an easy sell.